 Best overall robot vacuum for pets

-You don’t have to pay a lot for a sleek, high-tech model.
-Art director and long-haired cat mom Minha Khan loves this affordable robot vacuum because, at 2.85 inches tall, it’s slim enough to slide under the couch.
+You don’t have to pay a lot for a sleek, high-tech robot vacuum.
+Art director and long-haired-cat mom Minha Khan loves this affordable robot vacuum because, at 2.85 inches tall, it’s slim enough to slide under the couch.
 “My cat tracks litter and sheds everywhere, so I love that the vacuum reaches areas that my stick vacuum can’t,” she explains.
 Premium features include self-charging, an infrared sensor, and a glass top cover to protect against scratching and damage.
-(Strategist writer Liza Corsillo, who also loves this model, called it the “robot vacuum that helped me avoid couples therapy.”)
+Strategist senior writer Liza Corsillo also loves this model and went so far as to call it the “robot vacuum that helped me avoid couples therapy.”

 Best self-emptying robot vacuum for pets

 Up to 75 minutes | 0.1 gallon capacity

 Winnie Au, a photographer who regularly features dogs in her work, wanted the iRobot Roomba s9, but couldn’t justify the $1,200-plus cost.
 So she went for the next best thing that’s more than a quarter cheaper: the i7+.
 Though she has had other Roombas before, she was always annoyed by the need to empty the vacuum, which fills up easily, after every usage.
 In her opinion, she says “it defeats the purpose of having a Roomba.”
 But this model does it for you: After each cleaning session, the vacuum empties the dirt into a disposable AllergenLock bag located inside the charging dock.
 The bag holds 60 days worth of vacuuming, so you don’t have to do anything but stare pleasingly at the map of your home on the iRobot HOME app, which the vacuum learns as it vacuums your home.
 (Au’s home has stairs, and this vacuum can memorize multiple floor plans.)